chesko256/Arissa/readmes/arissa_TWR_readme.txt

 ==================================

 Compatible with other custom follower mods.
 Compatible with Convenient Horses.
+Please download the compatibility patch.
 Compatible with Wearable Lanterns.
+Compatible with Campfire.
+Compatible with Become A Bard.
+Compatible with Open Cities of Skyrim.
+Compatible with SkyUI and features an optional Mod Configuration Menu.
+Without SkyUI, a configuration spell is given instead.

 No compatibility was added for multi-follower mods; however, your gameplay should not be negatively impacted.
-Features added by EFF, UFO or AFT will probably not work on Arissa.
+Do not elect to "manage" Arissa using UFO or AFT or bugs may occur.
+EFF should be OK.

 Arissa has already been cleaned with TES5Edit and the edits that remain are intentional.
 Specifically, these edits are intentional:
 * Edits to defaultWICommentTRIG